lamthanhphuc/AWS-workshop/content/4-EventParticipated/4.1-Event1/_index.md

 - Applying DDD and event-driven patterns reduces **coupling** while improving **scalability** and **resilience**.
 - Modernization requires a **phased approach** with **ROI measurement**; rushing the process can be risky.
 - AI tools like Amazon Q Developer can significantly **boost productivity** when integrated into the current workflow.

-#### Some event photos
-*Add your event photos here*

-> Overall, the event not only provided technical knowledge but also helped me reshape my thinking about application design, system modernization, and cross-team collaboration.